MicrosoftDocs/power-automate-docs/articles/manage-flows-with-code.md

 #### [Web API](#tab/webapi)

-Send a `DELETE` request to the workflows resource.
+Send a `DELETE` request to the `workflows` resource identified by the primary key.

 **Request**